masha-el/portfolio-api/README.md

 ## Key Design Decisions

+- **Separate production and demo paths** — the live portfolio is static and free to host, while the Kubernetes setup remains available for hands-on DevOps practice.
+- **Manual GitHub Actions deployment** — `workflow_dispatch` prevents automatic GKE deployments on every push.
 - **`linux/amd64` build target** — GKE runs on amd64; local Mac builds arm64 by default. `docker buildx` with `--platform linux/amd64` is required.
 - **Rolling update strategy `maxSurge: 0`** — single-node cluster has limited CPU.
 Killing the old pod before starting the new one prevents scheduling failures.
 - **Commit SHA as image tag** — guarantees K8s always pulls the updated image.
 Mutable tags like `latest` can cause stale deployments.